-Interview with Vint Cerf, Chief Internet Evangelist and CEO of Google by Marit Fosse
+Interview with Vint Cerf, Chief Internet Evangelist and VP of Google by Marit Fosse

 In early June this year, Francesco Pisano, the Director of the United Nations Library invited Mr Vinton G. Cerf, the vice president and chief internet promoter of Google to give a lecture during his visit to Geneva.
 Widely known as one of the « Fathers of the Internet », Mr Cerf is the co-designer of the TCP/IP protocols and the architecture of the Internet.
 He has served in executive positions at MCI, the Corporation for National Research Initiatives and the Defense Advanced Research Projects Agency and on the faculty of Stanford University.
 Mr Cerf is an active promoter and contributes to global policy development and continued spread of the Internet.
 What most people might not know is that he is also a fan of libraries and very concerned about how we can preserve documents and archives in this numeric age.
 We had a chance to meet with him, and now we will leave the floor to Mr Cerf…